agudek/CDA/sequential_data/README.md

 Sequential data
 ---

+Files ```BATADAL_dataset03, BATADAL_dataset04, BATADAL_test_dataset``` are the training
+sets 1 and 2 and the test sets downloaded from the batadal website and used for this assignment.

 The visualisations in the report were created using ```dataviz.py``` and ```datavis_attacks.py```
 ```plotting.py``` shows the correlation between columns in the dataset.